Stock code: KIT-14300

 The SparkFun Inventor’s Kit for micro:bit is the latest and greatest in single-board computer kits.
 Surrounding the micro:bit SIK is one core philosophy –– that anyone can (and should) experiment with cutting-edge electronics in a fun and playful way without breaking the bank.

 The kit does not require any soldering and is recommended for all users, from beginners to engineers.
-We are currently writing a complete Experiment Guide featuring 14 (or more) unique circuit examples for you to utilize and learn more about the micro:bit!
+We have provided a complete Experiment Guide in the Documents section below for you to utilize and learn more about the micro:bit!
 It will be released when we make the micro:bit SIK live with stock.
 If you have ever been interested in learning about electronics, or if you have used the original SparkFun Inventor’s Kit and are looking for something new, the SIK for micro:bit is the perfect kit for you!

 The micro:bit is a pocket-sized computer that lets you get creative with digital technology.
 Between the micro:bit and our shield-like bit boards you can do almost anything while coding, customizing and controlling your micro:bit from almost anywhere!
 You can use your micro:bit for all sorts of unique creations, from robots to musical instruments and more.
 At half the size of a credit card, this versatile board has vast potential!

 - TMP36 Temperature Sensor

 - 10K Trimpot

 - Momentary Pushbutton Switch

 - Mini Speaker